simple-json-schema/simple-json-schema/json-schema.md

 * The "ref" form: the schema may have members with the name `id`, `definitions`, and/or `ref`, but none of the other keywords listed in (#schema-keywords).
-* The "type" form: the schema may have members with the name `id`, `definitions`, and/or `ref`, but none of the other keywords listed in (#schema-keywords).
+* The "type" form: the schema may have members with the name `id`, `definitions`, and/or `type`, but none of the other keywords listed in (#schema-keywords).
 * The "elements" form: the schema may have the members with the name `id`, `definitions`, and/or `elements`, but none of the other keywords listed in